ankitects/anki-manual/deck-options.md

 cards.
 If you uncheck 'automatically play audio', Anki will not play audio until you press the replay audio key, `r` or `F5`.

-The 'when answer shown, replay both question and answer audio' option controls what happens when you choose to replay audio while the answer is shown.
+The 'Always include question side when replaying audio' option controls what happens when you choose to replay audio while the answer is shown.
 Please note that it does not control what happens when you show the answer; for that please see [this section](templates/fields.md#special-fields).